skbio.stats.distance.DistanceMatrix#

 DistanceMatrixto a file.Special methods (inherited)

-__eq__(other)Compare this dissimilarity matrix to another for equality.
+__eq__(other)Compare this matrix to another for equality.

 __ge__(value, /)Return self>=value.